department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Research Plan.md

 ### Hypothesis
-What do you intend to learn and measure from this study?
+> What do you intend to learn and measure from this study?
 Think through these prompts to develop a strong hypothesis.
-- What do you already know about this problem space?
+> - What do you already know about this problem space?
-- What do you think users will do or think about this product?
+> - What do you think users will do or think about this product?
 (Identifying our assumptions helps us be aware of biases we may unintentionally bring into the study, so don’t skip this step!)
-- Write a generalized statement that combines what you know + what you think will happen during the study.
+> - Write a generalized statement that combines what you know + what you think will happen during the study.
-- Remember to constrain the hypothesis to the goals of your study!
+> - Remember to constrain the hypothesis to the goals of your study!

+The new pattern to add and edit dependents
+The content explaining the various financial areas (gross income, net and other) is easy to digest now that it is broken up into sections and placed in relation to the corresponding text field.

-## Method
+## Methods

-Describe the method you’re planning.
-You should be able to explain why this method is appropriate for the goals of the research and maturity of the design.
+### Baseline Analysis
+- Semi-structured interviews - appropriate for generative research Questions with visuals for

+### Task Analysis
 Examples of common research methods include:
 - Semi-structured interviews - appropriate for generative research
 - Contextual inquiry - appropriate for generative research